Zone-organization/Nuclear-Engine/README.md

 		- Textures common filetype is yet to be decided.
 		- AssetLibrary should become a directory (and serialized into a zip file)
 		- Imported Assets should be converted to the consumable extension with a meta-data file containing its description
+		- Getting rid of the CRC32 HashedPath/Name used to identify assets and replace it with UUIDs.

   - On-Hold:
     - Text rendering (text tile-set creation finished)
 	- Basic Editor support (Nuclear Editor).